Where to find great Kanom Jeen in Phuket?

 Crab curry (Kang Poo)

 Add the condiments you like from the counter or directly at your table, and donโt forget to pick up a fork and spoon.
 You also can take one of the few side dishes on display, such as Hor Mok or grilled chicken.
-Order your drinks directly at your table, staff usually understands drinks names in English, but youโll sound cooler by ordering โCafe Yenโ or โCafe Ronโ (iced coffee or hot coffee), โCha Yenโ or โCha Ronโ (iced tea or hot tea).
+Order your drinks directly at your table.
+The staff usually understands drink names in English, but youโll sound cooler by ordering โCafe Yenโ or โCafe Ronโ (iced coffee or hot coffee), โCha Yenโ or โCha Ronโ (iced tea or hot tea).
 Coffee and tea come with condensed milk, the way it has always been in traditional restaurants in Thailand.